-Welcome to the PhD in Population Health Sciences (PHS).
-This full-time degree is a joint collaboration between the Harvard Faculty of Arts and Sciences (FAS) and the Harvard T.H.
-Chan School of Public Health to offer a Doctorate of Philosophy (PhD) in Population Health Sciences.
-The program is designed to allow students to benefit from connections between public health disciplines and a broader range of academic disciplines represented across the Graduate School of Arts and Sciences (GSAS).
+Welcome to the Harvard University PhD in Population Health Sciences (PHS).
+Our full-time doctoral degree is a joint collaboration between the Harvard Faculty of Arts and Sciences (FAS) and the Harvard T.H.
+Chan School of Public Health and offers a Doctorate of Philosophy (PhD) in Population Health Sciences.
+Our research program is designed to allow students to benefit from connections between public health disciplines and a broader range of academic disciplines represented across the Graduate School of Arts and Sciences (GSAS).

-A PHS PhD offers advanced doctoral-level research training that builds on multiple disciplinary perspectives to understanding origins and determinants of health and disease across populations.
-Students in this program will be based at the Harvard T.H.
-Chan School of Public Health, and belong to one of the following Fields of Study associated with the departments of:
+A PHS PhD offers advanced doctoral-level research and training that builds on multiple disciplinary perspectives to understand the origins and determinants of health and disease across populations.
+Our students are based at the Harvard T.H.
+Chan School of Public Health, and belong to one of the following department-based Fields of Study:

 - Environmental Health (EH)